jameshfisher/jameshfisher.com/_posts/2017-03-10-not-on-the-high-street-conference-talk.md

   - performance
   - engineering
 taggedAt: '2024-03-26'
+summary: >-
+  Discussed Go's real-time garbage collector at an internal conference, after presenting the same talk at The Realtime Guild.
 ---

 After Will Sewell and I gave our "Golang's realtime garbage collector" talk at The Realtime Guild,